 - Ebook: Out of the Jungle: Why the Good News May be the Best News You Never Heard! (free for subscribers!)

 - Ebook: What makes the new covenant new? (ditto)

 Looking for something more substantial, like a 5-10 week course?
 I strongly recommend The Gospel in Ten Words.
 This book has ten chapters covering ten aspects of our identity in Christ.
 This book has been used in many churches all over the world to establish believers in their Christ-given identity.
-(A good way to teach it is to focus on one word per week discussing the questions found in the study guide.
+A good way to teach it is to focus on one word per week discussing the questions found in the study guide.